 What’s your budget?

 One incredibly important thing to remember is that even though the price of second-hand blankets might be tempting, it’s not a good idea to buy one.
 Second-hand electric blankets can be a fire risk, and you won’t know their history or whether they might have developed a fault.
-With 43 fires started by faulty electric blankets each year, according to gov.uk, most fire brigades across the UK recommend buying a new blanket, with the advice that it’s cheaper to buy a new electric blanket than a new home.
+With around 43 fires started by faulty electric blankets each year, according to gov.uk, most fire brigades across the UK recommend buying a new rather than second-hand blanket, on the basis that it’s considerably cheaper to buy a new electric blanket than a new home.

 How much will it cost to use?

-If your aim for buying a heated blanket is to keep costs down, then it’s important to consider how much it will cost you to run the one you choose.
+If your aim for buying a heated blanket is to keep heating bills down, then it’s important to consider how much it will cost you to run the one you choose.

 The amount a blanket costs to run will usually depend on its size, with larger blankets and items unsurprisingly costing more than smaller ones.